PDFelement for the iPad: complete review

 Eraser tool

-The eraser tool erases per pixel/stroke and it works on handwritten notes only.
+The eraser tool erases per pixel/stroke and works only on handwritten notes.
 It does not work on the other annotation tools.
-You can adjust its size from 10-64pt.
+You can adjust its size from 10 to 64pt.

 Text tool

 You can add text directly onto the pages of your PDF, in text or callout boxes.
-For both options, you can choose your text font, size and colour.
+You can choose your text font, size and colour for both options.
 PDFelement does not support custom fonts, but you get a number of fonts to choose from.
 The text you add to your PDFs pixelates as you zoom in on it.
 It’s not the most ideal for a digital workflow.
 Vector characters are always better and preferred to raster ones.
 You can edit the text and callout boxes’ Properties to choose your background and border colours.

 Comments

 A good PDF reader supports comments, and somewhere to write when there is not enough space on the page itself.
 In PDFelement, these can be any colour you pick.
-Once written, you can tap on Note to read or modify them.
-They are also easy to clear and Delete.
+Once written, you can tap on a note to read or modify them.
+They are also easy to clear and delete.

-Like with Adobe Acrobat Reader, you can add Note to comment on your annotations.
+Like Adobe Acrobat Reader, you can add notes to comment on your annotations.
 However, PDFelement does not indicate when a note has an annotation.
 It makes these notes difficult, if not impossible, to find later.
 It is, therefore, better not to comment on annotations in the app.

 Shapes